DevIncept/WebDev-Module-1/Part-5-HTML_Selectors_And_Grouping.md

 **For ex :-**

-- HTML elements with class="center" will be red and center-aligned :straight_ruler:
+- HTML elements with class="center" will be red and center-aligned

 ```` html
 <div>